El Palo Alto

 Tournament volunteers must be current in their AYSO volunteer registration, and be Safe Haven certified to ensure understanding and prosecution of AYSO child supervision policies.
 This is a requirement of our field permit from the city, as well.
 If you are not current in your volunteer registration, you can get current here.

 Field Marshal - All Divisions

-The Field Marshal's global role is to make sure the field activities of the Tournament proceeds smoothly.
+The Field Marshal's role is to make sure the field activities of the Tournament proceed smoothly.
 The field must be supervised by a Field Marshal all day.
-Each Field Marshal serves for one game slot of time, that extends from 15 minutes prior to one game to 15 minutes after the finish of the game.
+Each Field Marshal serves for one slot of time that varies in length by division in accordance with game length for that age group.
+The Field Marshal performs the following:

 The Field Marshal is an information source for visitors and is responsible to monitor and enforce the Tournament regulations.

 There is a canopy, table and chairs for Field Marshals at each field complex.
 The Field Marshal Station needs to be very visible and situated away from the pitch.
 The coaches will seek out the Field Marshal Station for Tournament check-in.